codalab/codalab-worksheets/README.md

-To replace the contents of worksheet2 with worksheet1 (be careful when we do this, since all the contents of worksheet1 are removed, although the bundles themselves are not removed and will be orphaned):
+To replace the contents of worksheet2 with worksheet1 (be careful when we do this, since all the contents of worksheet1 are removed, although the bundles themselves are not removed and will be floating):

     cl wedit -f /dev/null -w worksheet2
     cl wcp worksheet1 worksheet2